YasmineBB/curated/README.md

 Stripe has been used to implement the payment processing system in the project.

-In developer mode, endpoints have been set up to allow the sending of Webhooks in developer mode and the deployed site.
+Endpoints have been set up to allow the sending of Webhooks in developer mode and the deployed site.

 When testing payments I have used the testing cards that Stripe has listed on its website.